Patients at Bigfork Valley give top ratings to their hospital experience

 Other links within BigforkValley.org

 Bigfork Valley opened a new acute hospital care wing in 2006.
-The hospital is adjacent to the Emergency Department and includes 11 patient rooms licensed for 20 beds.
+The hospital is adjacent to the Emergency Department and includes 11 private and semi-private patient rooms licensed for 20 beds.

 The hospital is designed to be pleasing and comfortable using subdued earth tones.
 Rooms have bow windows overlooking the Big Fork River, medical equipment behind cabinet doors and wheelchair-accessible showers.

-Additional features in the hospital include a negative pressure isolation room, a specialized tub bath and a patient nutrition room for point-of-use ice dispensing and light food preparation.
+Additional features in the hospital include a negative pressure isolation room, a specialized jetted bathtub and a patient nutrition room for point-of-use ice dispensing and light food preparation.